collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Some things we can do in the GitHub website in the browser.
 We cannot do everything in the browser.
 Sometimes we need to work on the code in our local development environment.

 For example, the code in the DjangoCon US website repo is for a website.
 We cannot run it on GitHub.
-We sometimes need to clone the repo on our computer, install any necessary software, run the code in a local browser, and make changes to the code.
+We sometimes need to make a copy of the code on our computer, install any necessary software, run the code in a local browser, and make changes to the code.

 </td></tr>

 <tr><td width="30%">